Transfer tensor analysis of localization in the Anderson and Aubry-Andr\'e-Harper models: Transfer Tensor Analysis of the Anderson Model

 and see that ${T}(2) \ne 0$.
 This first memory term includes the dynamical map ${M}(2) $ necessary to propagate from time $0$ to $2\Delta t$, as well as a term which subtracts fictitious cross terms between individual trajectory's dynamical maps, $M^{(i)}M^{(j)}$, that are produced when $ M(1)$ is squared.
 These eliminated fictitious terms correspond to redrawing the randomly selected energies of the sites at each time step, or, equivalently, randomly selecting $H$ at each step, a process that would eliminate static disorder and substitute dynamic disorder.
 Similar fictitious terms must be eliminated for all $k>1$.
 This suggests that the role of memory terms is to differentiate the static and corresponding dynamic disorder, elaborated below.

 Upon closer examination, the Markovian evolution represented by $M(k)=[T(1)]^k$ in the above discussion is equivalent to the dynamics induced by averaging uncorrelated Gaussian white noise in the limit of $\Delta t \rightarrow 0$.
-This is actually the \textit{HSR model, averaged over stochastic noise},\cite{haken1973,reineker1982} where the site energies follow zero mean Gaussian statistics
+This is actually the \textit{HSR model, averaged over stochastic noise},\cite{haken1973,reineker1982} where the site energies follow zero mean Gaussian statistics with no spatial or temporal correlations

-This gives rise to the equivalent Gorini–Kossakowski–Sudarshan–Lindblad equation of motion for the corresponding noise-averaged density matrix,
+This gives rise to the equivalent Gorini–Kossakowski–Sudarshan–Lindblad equation of motion for the corresponding noise-averaged density matrix,\cite{lindblad1976,gorini1976}

 This connection immediately puts the role of $T(k>1)$ into the context of transport, since the HSR model has been well characterized to give rise to steady-state diffusive transport,\cite{haken1973,reineker1982,madhukar1977,rebentrost2008,kunsel2021} suggesting that the memory generated from disorder averaging serves to localize the corresponding dynamics.